 In simple terms web accessibility is ensuring your web site’s information and application services are accessible to everyone.
 Particularly those with disabilities and those who are covered by the Americans with Disabilities Act (ADA).

-WCAG 2.0, also know as Web Content Accessibility Guidelines , was developed to establish a set of standards for web development.
+WCAG 2.1, also know as Web Content Accessibility Guidelines , are a set of standards for web development.
 It is a series of guidelines for improving web accessibility for all people and is maintained by the Worldwide Web Consortium.
-The guidelines were created for web developers to use as a minimum benchmark or set of recommendations to create more accessible web content.
-As the internet becomes increasingly pervasive in our lives through IoT (Internet of Things) integrations and the use of multi-platform hardware devices the importance of making a businesses’ technical assets accessible is becoming critically important.
+These guidelines were created, and are modified, for web developers to use as a minimum benchmark or set of recommendations to create more accessible web content.

-Perceivable – ensures that information and user interface components and applications are presentable in a way that a user can perceive.
+Perceivable – ensuring that information and user interface components and applications are presentable in a way that a user can perceive.